Abjad/ideassonicas2015/etc/prewriting.md

 Is the work a repository that conveys authorship?
 Or is the work an artifact that exists in the musical or cultural ecology?)

+Has composition in some senses always been a type of collaboration "with oneself"?
+We assume that collaboration is a process that definitionally involves more than one person.
+But is this true?

 ### RESPONSES TO PROMPT ###

 PROMPT: "Global interconnectedness and its tools reveal endless positions on